armandosunny/EcoNicheS/README.md

-## Tenth module: Gains and losses plot
+## Eleventh module: Gains and losses plot

 This tab requires two files, the only acceptable format of which is .asc.
 The first of these raster files must correspond to a file with the characteristics or geographical data of the area of interest.
 The second file corresponds to a future prediction of the conditions of the landscape.

 <img width="1057" alt="Captura de pantalla 2024-09-22 a la(s) 12 50 55 p m" src="https://github.com/user-attachments/assets/904640e1-f6e5-4910-8297-c619dfee0098">

-## Eleventh module: ENMTools
+## Twelfth module: ENMTools

 In this module we will explore Niche Modeling Analysis and niche overlap thanks to [ENMTools](https://github.com/danlwarren/ENMTools) (Warren et al., 2021).
 For such a task we need you to provide distribution data that includes presence points and pseudo-absences.
 In this section multiple models can be built using the spatial distribution information and environmental layers relevant to each study (the same data are required in the biomod2 module).
 One of the central points of the module is the possibility of evaluating the niche overlap of two different species, resulting in maps and graphs for this purpose.
 Likewise, it is possible to build niche modeling for both species if desired, otherwise the answer marked as default in the corresponding section must be changed to indicate that only one species should be analyzed, which would be species 1.
 Note: This module, "mx," contains the MAXENT algorithm, some analyses  are displayed in the R studio console and others in the EconNicheS console.